ThePlenkov/express-fiori-ws/README.md

 # SAP Fiori server with demo apps
-This module - is a web server for local local development of UI5 fiori components.
+This module - is a sample implementation of web server for local local development of UI5 fiori components.
+You can find more details about express middleware here: https://github.com/ThePlenkov/express-sapui5

 As illustration how it works I didn't create any apps here but just reused existing demo apps as git submodules.